NeuripsCreativityWorkshop/2022/index.md

 Submit this zip file through [our CMT portal](https://cmt3.research.microsoft.com/ML4CD2022).

+The reason for this specific submission format is that the text file and one (or more) images will be displayed in an online gallery.
+Please see [last year's gallery site](https://neuripscreativityworkshop.github.io/2021/#/gallery) for reference.

-We will display the accepted art submissions in an online gallery and will do our best to show a number of art pieces as a slideshow during the online workshop itself.
+Also, during the workshop itself we will show a number of art pieces as a slideshow during the online workshop itself.
 We may invite creators of accepted artwork to participate in the form of a short talk, panel, and/or demo.

 ## Invited Speakers